 The minister had said before his talks with Varin that he was skeptical of family-controlled Peugeot’s business strategy, including a model-development alliance with Detroit-based General Motors Co.
-(GM) that resulted this year in the sale of a 7 percent stake in the Paris-based carmaker to the U.S company.
+(GM:US) that resulted this year in the sale of a 7 percent stake in the Paris-based carmaker to the U.S company.

 Concern that President Francois Hollande’s government would obstruct efforts by Peugeot to close the factory and cut jobs even though the state owns no stake in the carmaker resulted in its shares tumbling to a 23-year-low this week.
 The government is scheduled on July 25 to unveil plans to support the country’s automobile industry and stem job losses after France’s jobless claims rose to a more than 12-year high.

 The government’s proposals may include support for hybrid cars and an incentive program to boost auto sales, the official and union representatives said.

 Peugeot shares rose for a third day today, gaining 0.02 percent to 6.57 euros.
 The shares have fallen more than 8 percent since the company’s July 12 announcement on job cuts.